Philadelphia Eagles center Jason Kelce officially announces retirement

 The 36-year-old said Monday that the epic speech wasn't his - it belongs to Philadelphia.

 "I won't forget the parade and what it meant to the city of Philadelphia.
 The joy it brought our community and the closure it gave to so many.
-The stories from fans that had been waiting generations for that moment fulfilled that triumph to another level," Kelce said Monday.
+The stories from fans that had been waiting generations for that moment fulfilled that triumph to another level," Kelce said.

 "A great blessing to play" to play in Philadelphia

-During his press conference, Kelce spoke about everyone who helped him along the way to a probable NFL Hall of Fame career - from his parents to his high school band teacher to Andy Reid and Nick Sirianni to Jeff Stoutland.
+During his press conference, Kelce spoke about everyone who helped him along the way to a NFL Hall of Fame career - from his parents to his high school band teacher to Reid and Sirianni to Stoutland.

-Kelce also spoke about his relationship with his brother, Travis Kelce of the Kansas City Chiefs, and what it was like to play in the "most passionate sports town in America."
+Kelce also spoke about his relationship with his brother and what it was like to play in the "most passionate sports town in America."

 "It's only poetic that I found my career being fulfilled in the City of Brotherly Love," Kelce said.
 "I knew that relationship all too well."